iamhyc/Overleaf-Workshop/README.md

 In an already logged-in browser (Firefox for example):

-1. Open "Developer Tools" (usually by pressing <kbd>F12</kbd>) and switch to the "Network" tab
+1. Open "Developer Tools" (usually by pressing <kbd>F12</kbd>) and switch to the "Network" tab;

-   Then, navigate to the Overleaf main page (e.g., `https://www.overleaf.com`) in the address bar
+   Then, navigate to the Overleaf main page (e.g., `https://www.overleaf.com`) in the address bar.

-2. Filter the listed items with `/project` and select the exact match
+2. Filter the listed items with `/project` and select the exact match.

-3. Check the "Cookie" under "Request Headers" of the selected item and copy its value
+3. Check the "Cookie" under "Request Headers" of the selected item and copy its value to login.
+    > The format of the Cookie value would be like: `overleaf_session2=...` or `sharelatex.sid=...`

 ### Compatibility